nymexhub/Theatherflix/README.md

-** If you wanna know where are ? in which stage somehow?...
+** If you wanna know where it's the project now ? in which stage somehow?...
 [Follow this link!](https://github.com/NodeioLabs/theatherflix/projects/5)

 ## Technical stuff**: